clintmad/inspire/readme.md

 Requirements:
 - `2.5 points`: On hover the quote should show the author of the quote
-- `2.5 points`: The image should be on large display with at least one other element positioned over the top of the image.
+- `2.5 points`: x The image should be on large display with at least one other element positioned over the top of the image.

 ###BONUS - Watching Time Tick `Total Points: 5`
 Requirements: